ansible/lightbulb/workshops/roles/README.md

 #### Using ansible-galaxy

-* Use ansible-galaxy to find and install a influxdb role created by Timothy Appnel (tima) and a grafana role created by James Martin (jsmartin).
+* Use ansible-galaxy to find and install a influxdb and a grafana role created by James Martin (jsmartin).
+Extra points if you use requirements.yml

 #### Refactor your basic playbook to role